Insensitivity to sample size

 56% of subjects chose option 3, and 22% of subjects respectively chose options 1 or 2.
 However, according to sampling theory the larger hospital is much more likely to report a sex ratio close to 50% on a given day than the smaller hospital which requires that the correct answer to the question is the smaller hospital (see the law of large numbers).

-Relative neglect of sample size were obtained in a different study of statistically sophisticated psychologists.
+Even in a survey of psychologists with statistical training, most failed to consider sample size in their analyses.

-Tversky and Kahneman explained these results as being caused by the representativeness heuristic, according to which people intuitively judge samples as having similar properties to their population without taking other considerations into effect.
+Tversky and Kahneman explained these results as examples of the representativeness heuristic: which people intuitively judge samples as having similar properties to their population, without taking other considerations into effect.
 A related bias is the clustering illusion, in which people under-expect streaks or runs in small samples.
 Insensitivity to sample size is a subtype of extension neglect.

 To illustrate this point, Howard Wainer and Harris L. Zwerling demonstrated that kidney cancer rates are lowest in counties that are mostly rural, sparsely populated, and located in traditionally Republican states in the Midwest, the South, and the West, but that they are also highest in counties that are mostly rural, sparsely populated, and located in traditionally Republican states in the Midwest, the South, and the West.
 While various environmental and economic reasons could be advanced for these facts, Wainer and Zwerlig argue that this is an artifact of sample size.
 Because of the small sample size, the incidence of a certain kind of cancer in small rural counties is more likely to be further from the mean, in one direction or another, than the incidence of the same kind of cancer in much more heavily populated urban counties.